cristaloleg/awesome-manifesto/README.md

 - [ ] 20% time is a vacation like time
   - creating anything that might help someone is awesome
 - [ ] brown bags sessions must be rewarded
-  - sharing knowledge is a best way to inspire
+  - sharing knowledge is the best way to inspire
 - [ ] monthly geek swag <3
   - t-shirts, hoodies and all other stuff
 - [ ] health food in the kitchen